Stable Andrews-Curtis Conjecture via Fake Surfaces and Zeeman Conjecture: Abstract

 \section{Abstract}

-We propose an induction scheme that aims at establishing the stable Andrews-Curtis conjecture in the affirmative.
-The stable Andrews-Curtis conjecture is equivalent to the conjecture that every contractible fake surface is 3-deformable to a point.
+We propose an induction scheme that aims at establishing the stable Andrews--Curtis conjecture in the affirmative.
+The stable Andrews--Curtis conjecture is equivalent to the conjecture that every contractible fake surface is 3-deformable to a point.
 We prove that every contractible fake surface of complexity less than 6 is 3-deformable to a point by induction.